earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

  }
 ~~~

 And that is the only persistence layer change we need to make to switch from our hand-rolled struct to the `protoc` generated one.
-You can see the full file on [github](https://github.com/adamgordonbell/cloudservices/blob/v4-grpc/activity-log/internal/server/activity.go).
+Again, you can see the full thing on [github](https://github.com/adamgordonbell/cloudservices/blob/v4-grpc/activity-log/internal/server/activity.go).

 ## GRPC Service

-Now that my persistence layer is using the gRPC messages, I need to create a `grpc.Server` and start it up.
+Now that my persistence layer uses the gRPC messages, I need to create a `grpc.Server` and start it up.

 Previously, in my http service, I had an `httpServer`, I'm going to rename that::